Closing dialogue event for “BORDERLINES (Ellis Island)”

-My solo exhibition, "A Step Beyond (Ellis Island)," will open Sunday afternoon, October 12, 2025, at the Transart Foundation for Art & Anthropology, a non-profit foundation in Houston, Texas.
-The exhibition consists of multilayered rubbings from floors and maps at Ellis Island -- that iconic, historic entry portal for US immigration -- which become ocasiona for ruminating on the diverse mythologies of immigration and arrival that structure the national self-definition.
+My solo exhibition, "BORDERLINES (Ellis Island)," is at the Transart Foundation for Art & Anthropology, a non-profit foundation in Houston, Texas, October 12, 2025 through January 6, 2026.
+The exhibition consists of multilayered rubbings from floors and maps at Ellis Island – that iconic, historic entry portal for US immigration – which become occasions for ruminating on the diverse mythologies of immigration and arrival that underlie our national self-definitions.

 One rubbing, of the fractured concrete slabs in the entrance lobby, is transferred onto a fabric (17 sq. feet) on which exhibition visitors can walk, completing the drawing with their footprints.
-Another large rubbing, a detail of which is above, records the terracotas tiles on which admitted immigrants would walk toward the "Stairs of Separation," after a border agent had decided about their case.
-Smaller rubbings are taken from 3D visitors' maps designed for blind people.
+Another large rubbing, a detail of which is above, records the terracotta tiles on which immigrants would walk toward the “Stairs of Separation” after a border agent had decided to admit them.
+Smaller rubbings are taken from 3D visitors’ maps designed to be tactile navigation aids.

 This exhibition began as a proposal (called “America’s Front Porch”) for the 2025 Venice Architecture Biennale.
-It will run through mid-December, 2025, and it is ideally the first of a series of studies of architectures at US borders.
+A closing dialogue event is being planned for Sunday, January 4, 3:00-4:30 p.m.
+This artwork is ideally the first of a series of studies of architectures at US borders.

 Artwork in Annual AIDS Benefit auction, Krakow Witkin Gallery